-Military Education & Veteran Services (MEVS)
+Military & Veteran Programs

-Military Education & Veteran Services (MEVS) is your one-stop shop for accessing your VA Education, Military Tuition Assistance, My Career Advancement Account (MyCAA) benefits, and additional support services at OC.
-MEVS consists of four military connected programs, including Military Education, the Veteran & Military Support Center, the Veteran & Military Benefits Office, and the Center of Excellence for Veteran Student Success.
+Military & Veteran Programs (MVP) is your one-stop shop for accessing your VA Education, Military Tuition Assistance, My Career Advancement Account (MyCAA) benefits, as well as additional support services at OC.
+MVP consists of four military connected programs, including Military Education, the Veteran & Military Support Center, the Veteran & Military Benefits Office, and the Center of Excellence for Veteran Student Success.
 On the Bremerton Campus we are located in Engineering (ENG) 100.